Identification and accountability

 Digital Driver's License

-However, digital driver's licenses can expand rapidly as a companion form of ID to physical driver's licenses.
+With robust security and convenience, it is anticipated that digital driver's licenses can expand rapidly as a companion form of ID to physical driver's licenses.

 For more than ten years, Thales has contributed to numerous tachograph card projects that now extend to 34 different countries.